msteveb/tmake/README.md

 	See 'Variables available to commands'

 -hash
-    If 'UseHashes on' is set, tmake will only compute hashes for source files, not targets.
-If this is set on a rule, any checks for the target being out of date will be made using a hash rather than a timestamp.
+	If 'UseHashes on' is set, tmake will only compute hashes for source files but not targets.
+If this is set on a rule, any checks for the target being out of date will be made using a hash rather than a timestamp (regardless of the setting of 'UseHashes').
 	This is useful if the build command updates the file with unchanged contents.

 -symlink
 	Should be set if the target is a symlink, so that the existence and timestamp of the target is used rather than what the target points to.

 -phony